nesquena/dante/README.md

 # Dante

-Turn any process into a daemon with ease.
+Turn any ruby into a daemon.

-## Why Dante?
+## Description

 Dante is the simplest possible thing that will work to turn arbitrary ruby code into an executable that can be started via command line or start/stop a daemon, and will store a pid file for you.